 While it is developed for Linux primarily, it runs just fine on Windows as well.
-It also works fine on macOS, but the author is not a mac user so less attention is paid to that platform.
+It also works fine on macOS, but the author is not a mac user, so support for mac is dependant on user feedback and contributions.

 For install instructions, see Getting Started.

 For information on how to add spell check dictionaries, see Spell Check Dictionaries.

 In order to use novelWriter effectively, you need to know the basics of how it works.
 The following sections will explain the main principles.
 It starts with the basics, and gets more detailed as you read on.

 - How it Works – Essential Information

 This section explains the basics of how the application works and what it can and cannot do.